-Learning how to protect your data from identity theft and data loss is paramount.
-Especially today, where most data is digitally stored.
+Learning how to protect your data from identity theft and data loss is super important these days, with so much data stored digitally.

-Sounds difficult, but plenty of free apps and tools exist making it easy.
-I use Cryptomator myself.
-It’s a great free open-source tool.
+It may sound tricky, but there are loads of free apps and tools that make it a breeze.
+I personally use Cryptomator – it’s an awesome free open-source tool.

-Create duplicate copies of your data in case you lose a device, or if a device fails.
-I always back up my data on separate hard drives.
-Then, I store the hard drives in safe places.
+Make sure you’ve got duplicate copies of your data in case you lose a device or one goes kaput.
+I always back up my stuff on separate hard drives and stash them in secure spots.

-I’ve used hard drives from most major manufacturers, and you can’t go wrong with any of them.
-Usually, the best choice comes down to price.
-The following are some of the drives I’ve owned and operated without issues:
+I’ve tried hard drives from most big-name manufacturers, and they’re all pretty solid.
+Usually, it just comes down to price.
+Here are some drives I’ve used without any problems:

 - WD 2 TB Elements Portable External Hard Drive

 - Seagate Portable 2TB External Hard Drive Portable HDD

 - Toshiba Canvio Basics 1TB Portable External Hard Drive

 Keep your data safe and sound in cloud storage.
 It’s super unlikely that big cloud service providers like Google or Amazon will lose your data.
 Plus, it’s just so darn convenient – you can access your data from anywhere on any device!

 I only store my nonsensitive data on cloud storage, though.
 If a hacker gets into the cloud system, they could get their grubby mitts on your info.